circuitdao/docs/docs/technical-manual/surplus-auction.md

 It is possible for multiple Surplus Auctions to run in parallel.
 It is even possible to start more than one Surplus Auction in the same block as long as the Treasury has sufficient surplus and there are suitable Treasury coins available to be spent.

-However, having Surplus Auctions run simultaneously is not desireable as keepers may not have sufficient capital on stand-by to participate in all of them at competitive prices, and it would make it even harder for manual bidders to keep up with those using bots.
+However, having Surplus Auctions run simultaneously is not desirable as keepers may not have sufficient capital on stand-by to participate in all of them at competitive prices, and it would make it even harder for manual bidders to keep up with those using bots.

 Since both eve state and eve amount of the eve coin are enforced, Surplus Auction Launcher coins cannot share a parent coin.
 Instead, each Surplus Auction Launcher coin needs to be created from a separate parent coin spend.
 This is by design, in order to not set an incentive for keepers to wait until the Surplus Auction Threshold has been exceeded by such a large amount that multiple Surplus Auctions can be triggered at once, leading to a saving on transaction costs.
-The desired behaviour is for keepers to start a Surplus Auction as soon as possible once the Surplus Auction Threshold has been exceeded, and thereby avoiding simultaneous Surplus Auctions.
+The desired behaviour is for keepers to start a Surplus Auction as soon as possible once the Surplus Auction Threshold has been exceeded, and thereby avoid simultaneous Surplus Auctions.

 ## Operations